islamtaha/CrystalVM/README.md

 * [crystal compiler](crystal-compiler)
   * This will translate from assembly-source into binary-opcodes.

-this virtual machine has only a stack it doesn't have registers.

 the main aim of this project is to understand how computer works and how instructions are run in the cpu

+this virtual machine doesn't compile directly to machine code

+it just understands the opcode and then run on c++ and c++ compiler change it to machine code

 How to Run
 ==========